2017 Elementary Teacher Preparation Policy

 The state should ensure that new elementary teachers know the science of reading instruction and are prepared for the instructional shifts related to literacy associated with college-and career-readiness standards.
 This goal was consistent between 2015 and 2017.

 Scientifically Based Reading Instruction—Tests and Standards: Elementary teachers in Georgia are required to pass the Georgia Assessments for the Certification of Educators (GACE) Early Childhood Education Assessment.
-This test addresses the science of reading and is divided into subtests, but because the reading questions are combined with other topics, without a specific reading subscore, it does not amount to a standalone reading test.
+This test addresses the science of reading and is divided into subtests, but because the reading questions are combined with other English Language arts topics in addition to at least one other core subject, it does not amount to a stand-alone reading test.

 In its standards for elementary education teacher preparation, Georgia does require teacher preparation programs to address the science of reading.